Millennials marketing: Guest post by Philip Piletic. more about Philip at the end of this article

 - Be Available 24/7

 For most of the 20th Century, consumers understood that to get customer service or support, they needed to call “during regular business hours.”
 There was no other choice.
 For this digital generation, regular business hours never end, so you’ve got to provide support for them when they want it.
-If 24/7 life support is beyond your current ability, make sure your e-support is comprehensive, provide a contact form, create explanatory videos, and develop a section of user-asked and answered questions about your products.
+If 24/7 live support is beyond your current ability, make sure your e-support is comprehensive, provide a contact form, create explanatory videos, and develop a section of user-asked and answered questions about your products.
 These are fantastic ways to cover all aspects of the R.E.D. approach.

 - Encourage Peer to Peer Marketing